By Damien Knight

 “Mm,” He said, “coffee smells delicious.
 Been a while since you made me coffee.”

 One of her favourite songs, “King of Anything.”
-Ayana knew the words to this one well she sang it often when he wasn’t there.
+Anika knew the words to this one well.
+She sang it often when he wasn’t there.
 She slammed the cup of coffee in front of him and threw her arms up.
 Her voice rang harmoniously with Sara Bareilles.
 As the song wound down she leaned into his face and whispered the last words.

 “Who died and made you king of anything?
 Let me hold your crown, babe.”

-Koraki sighed , lowered his head, then he pierced Ayana with sharp blue eyes filled with sorrow.
+Koraki sighed, lowered his head, then he pierced Anika with sharp blue eyes filled with sorrow.
 His hands clenched the table and sighed.
 He pushed out from the table and stood up.
 He traced a finger gently over the choker around her neck

 Koraki swallowed and turned away.
 He drew in a deep breath his whole body shuddered.
 He turned back to her and place key into the lock of her choker.
 It unlocked and fell to the floor.

-“I am sorry but it once more feels like I am living with a stranger like I don’t know you anymore.
-Ayana I release you, our current dynamic won’t work.
+“I am sorry but it once more feels like I am living with a stranger.
+It’s like I don’t know you anymore.
+Anika, I release you, our current dynamic won’t work.
 Perhaps we ought to focus on a different aspect of our relationship so we can mend it. ”

 “Yeah right!
 A good man like that doesn’t exist.
 All men think of is sex.”
 She scolded.